Last Updated on February 20, 2023 by Karl Thompson

-The problem is, the government does not routinely collect statistics on the relationship between social class and educational achievement!
+The United Kingdom government does not routinely collect statistics on the relationship between social class and educational achievement!

-Instead, we have to reply on statistics which look at the relationship between household income and educational achievement, rather than the relationship between social class and educational achievement.
+Instead, we have to rely on statistics which use ‘proxy-indicators’ to look at the relationship between household income and educational achievement, rather than the relationship between social class and educational achievement.

 Household income is related to social class, but income alone does not tell us exactly which social class someone is from.
 Some parents might work in traditionally ‘working-class’ jobs which could be very well paid, such as the building trades; while other parents might be earning a limited amount of money working part-time in traditionally middle-class jobs – as private music teachers for example.